 Due to space limitations, we are NOT currently accepting material donations.

 If you or your company wish to donate money, the Library suggests unrestricted gifts and will use the donation at the discretion of the Director.
 In the event of restricted gifts, an agreement of understanding will be filed between the donor and the Library for what purposes the gift can be used.
 After such agreement is made, the donor is generally not contacted and will have no further input into the disposition of the gift.

-The library reserves the right of final selection in order to meet the needs of space, building design, and utilization plus criteria of the Materials Selection Policy.
-The library cannot commit to a perpetual fund.
-When all currently held funds are exhausted, the fund will dissolve.
+The Library reserves the right of final selection in order to meet the needs of space, building design, and utilization plus criteria of the Materials Selection Policy.

-Please make all checks payable to the Crafton Public Library with attention to the Library Director.
+Please make all checks payable to the Crafton Public Library with attention to the Library Director or donate online below!